neo4j-examples/friends-php-client/README.md

 ## Basic CLI examples

-The scripts/ folder also includes examples on how the driver and and client works.%
+The scripts/ folder also includes examples on how the driver and and client works.